psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 >
 > On All Souls' Eve, both children and grown-up people go from door to door, a-souling, i.e., begging for soul cakes, or anything else they can get.
 In some districts they perform a kind of play as well, but in all instances the following, or a similar song, is sung: —
 >
-> " You gentlemen of England, pray you now draw near
+> "You gentlemen of England, pray you now draw near
 > To these few lines, and you soon shall hear
 > Sweet melody of music all on this evening clear,
 > Foe we are come a-souling for apples and strong beer.